-Several flavors of matrix decomposition problems have been studied extensively in the TDMA scheduling literature [20], [21], [22], [23].
+Several flavors of matrix decomposition problems have been studied extensively in the TDMA scheduling literature [5], [8], [16], [22].
 As in our case, the two most important considerations in TDMA scheduling (especially for satellite scheduling) are to minimize the number of matrices in the decomposition and the total bandwidth needed to support the decomposition.
 However, the TDMA literature does not deal with low-jitter implementation of the rate matrix decomposition.
 Since the ILJD problem is NP-hard, our objective is to derive lower bounds on solutions to this problem, and then to use these lower bounds in order to get intuition and motivate a heuristic for solving the problem and implementing a low-jitter decomposition.

-We first prove a lemma on vector-ordering, and then use this lemma in order to find a lower bound on D. Note that proofs are placed in the appendix for ease of reading.
+We first prove a lemma on vector-ordering, and then use this lemma in order to find a lower bound on D. Proofs are placed in the Appendix for ease of reading.

-Lemma 3: Consider two vectors $(v_1, v_2, \ldots, v_p)$ and $(w_1, w_2, \ldots, w_p)$ where $v_1 \leq v_2 \leq \ldots \leq v_p$ .
-Then a permutation $\sigma$ of the set $\{1, 2, \ldots, n\}$ that minimizes is a permutation where
+Lemma 3: Consider two vectors (v_1, v_2, \ldots, v_p) and (w_1, w_2, \ldots, w_p) where $v_1 \leq v_2 \leq \cdots \leq v_p$.
+Then a permutation σ of the set $\{1, 2, \ldots, n\}$ that minimizes is a permutation where